-Pentecost River crossing the Gibb River Road
+Pentecost River crossing Gibb River Road in the Kimberley Australia

 Pentecost River is a river in the Kimberley region of Western

 Australia.
-The river rises below the Durack Range and flows north
+The river rises below the Durack Range and flows

-through El Questro Station where it meets with the Chamberlain
+north through El Questro Station where it meets with the Chamberlain

 River, then continues north crossing the Gibb River Road, skirts